Baylor Acro/Tumbling National Championship, 4/19/16

 In her six seasons as a head coach, Mulkey, a native of Atlanta, Ga., has an overall record of 54-3 while winning five national titles, 38 event titles, coached 14 student-athletes to All-America honors with three earning athlete of the year awards.

 Mulkey, a 1998 Kennesaw State health and exercise science graduate, oversaw the development of a program that finished no worse than third nationally from 2001 through 2007.
 Her success resulted in the program ascending to the Division I level in 2006.

-Prior to transferring and taking over the head coaching reigns at the Kennesaw, Ga., school in May 1997, Mulkey cheered for two years at Southern Union State (Wadley, Ala.), and led the Bison to an eighth-place national finish in 1995.
+Prior to transferring and taking over the head coaching reins at the Kennesaw, Ga., school in May 1997, Mulkey cheered for two years at Southern Union State (Wadley, Ala.), and led the Bison to an eighth-place national finish in 1995.

-In addition to directing the Owls' spirit and competitive programs, Mulkey served as the school's sports operations director from 2007-2008.
-She also worked as marketing director of the American Lung Association in Smyrna, Ga., from July 1998 through July 2000, as well as the sports marketing and promotions director at her alma mater from 2000-06.
+In addition to directing the Owls' spirit and competitive programs, Mulkey served as the school's sports operations director from 2007-2008 as well as the sports marketing and promotions director from 2000-06.